Universal Credit if you're self-employed

 If you are self-employed you may be able to claim Universal Credit

-If you are self-employed and want to claim Universal Credit, a 'gainfully self-employed test' will be carried out.
+If you are self-employed and want to claim Universal Credit, you will attend a Gateway Interview where a 'gainfully self-employed test' will be carried out.
 This involves checking whether your self-employment is:

 - organised, developed and regular

 If you are self-employed and also employed, a decision will be taken to decide which is your main job.